Celindir69/Volumio-Smart-Playlists/README.md

 Tested with a ~25,000 track FLAC/MP3/M4A/DSF/OGG library spread across Internal Storage, a USB drive, and a NAS share on Volumio 3.

-Also available as a Volumio plugin (settings page in the Volumio UI, no SSH needed for day-to-day use) - see [smart-playlist-plugin](https://github.com/Celindir69/smart-playlist-plugin), which wraps this exact same script.
+Also available as a Volumio plugin for Volumio 3 and above (settings page in the Volumio UI, no SSH needed for day-to-day use) - see [smart-playlist-plugin](https://github.com/Celindir69/smart-playlist-plugin), which wraps this exact same script.